Anipaleja/Discord_Bot-AetherCore/README.md

 **Work in Progress:** This bot is actively being developed and improved.
 Features may change and new functionalities will be added regularly.
 Your feedback and contributions are welcome!

+**Note:**
-**Note:** This bot still has some bugs being resolved.
+- This bot still has some bugs being resolved.
 Updated code with resolved issues coming soon!
 In the meantime, if you have any other issues, submit them under the "issues" tab or submit a pull request.
+- Be on the lookout for AetherCore, coming soon!!

 # Features: